Karuturirs/BookmarkServices/README.md

 # BookmarkServices
-restapi service to handle my bookmarks
+restapi service to handle my bookmarks developed using springs and hibernates

 Creating tables in mysql

 create table bookmark_favourites (